Synthetixio/SIPs/content/srs/sr-1.md

 Parties involved in the process are the _author_, the [_SIP editors_](#sip-editors), and the [Spartan Council](https://governance.synthetix.io/#/councils/spartan).

 :warning: Before you begin, vet your idea, this will save you time.
 Ask the Synthetix community first if the proposed change is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will have the intend effect.
-The appropriate public forum to gauge interest around your SCCP is [the Synthetix Discord].
+The appropriate public forum to gauge interest around your SR is [the Synthetix Discord].

 Your role as the champion is to write the SR using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful SR will move along: